hpssjellis/tedx-feb-2026-educational-duality/README.md

 This is not a metaphor.
 It is neuroscience.

-The Added Problem
+The Added Problem:

-Schools that ban phones protect the focus required for foundations, but they create a clinical vacuum.
-Without the phone present, students must develop an "internal firewall" of curiosity and voice.
-We must sharpen a student's internal drive so they can master the algorithm, rather than be mastered by it.
+Banning phones can help students focus, but it doesn’t teach them how to manage distraction.
+Students need internal motivation and self-control whether a phone is present or not.
+The real task is helping them use phones to support learning, rather than letting phones shape how they think.

 ---